-I too was oppressed.
-My father was a damaged person, and he seemed to regard me as a threat.
-I knew that my very psyche offended him.
-Naturally, I was resistant to my father’s chauvinistic attitude – occasionally battled against by my beleaguered mother – that females are unworthy, and inferior to males.
-But it wasn’t just tribal patriarchy that I was facing.
-I was also perplexed by my own incomprehensible nature.
+I thought I knew about oppression.
+I felt that my psyche was offensive to my family, in particular, my father, and I was perplexed by an incomprehensible self.
 Intuitively, I knew myself to be what the native American people wisely refer to as ‘two-spirited’, psychically allied to male and female genders, and often the target of both.

-I envied Crisp the clarity of his position in the world, that of stately homo.
-How much simpler it would have been to fight an obvious oppressor.
-If I could have joined the feminist, lesbian or gay rights movements I would have gladly done so.
-Impossible, since I had no strong allegiance to being female, gay or straight.
-Instead, I was fighting the oppressive notion of a single, well defined self.
+I envied Crisp the clarity of his position in the world, that of Stately Homo.
+How much simpler it would have been to join the feminist, lesbian or gay rights movements but since I had no strong allegiance to being female, gay or straight it was of no use to protest.
+Like Crisp, I felt I was resisting the oppressive notion of a single, well-defined self.

-Then there was Crisp, or rather Hurt as Crisp, making up in front of the mirror, berated by his male lover for using too much make-up, ‘look at actresses, they get these terrible rough skins with all the stuff they have to put on’.
+Then there was Crisp, or rather Hurt as Crisp, making up in front of the mirror, berated by his male lover for using too much makeup, ‘look at actresses, they get these terrible rough skins with all the stuff they have to put on’.
 Later, when attempting to join the army, Crisp is confronted by the army psychiatrist who quotes the bible, ‘male and female created he them’.
-Crisp responds, ‘male and female created he me‘.
+Crisp’s response, ‘male and female created he me‘.

 I began to sense the answer to the riddle.
-Could it be that I too was such a being?
-A person whose queer attitude her surroundings, a spirt with no fixed abode?
-It was heady stuff, and I began to feel like I belonged in the world.
+Was I too a spirit with no fixed abode?
+It was heady stuff!

-Hurt’s brilliant performance provided the seed of transcendence, a way to escape the narrow constraints of Irish Catholicism.
-Armed with this knowledge (of Crisp), I could explore new dimensions, be infected with ideas and imaginings that were new and exciting.
+Crisp’s existence represented transcendence, a way to escape the narrow constraints of society.
+Armed with this knowledge (of Crisp), I could explore the possibility of being myself.
 At last, I was not alone.
-But it was Hurt’s impeccable performance that opened my eyes to the issue of transgenderism, and to my own non-binary nature, a type of nature that had been well understood, and even revered by the native Americans, prior to Christian evangelism.
+John Hurt’s impeccable performance opened my eyes to the issue of transgenderism, and to an aspect of human nature that was well understood in the non-Christian world.